google/zetasql/docs/conditional_expressions.md

 **Description**

-Returns the value of the first non-`NULL` expression.
+Returns the value of the first non-`NULL` expression, if any, otherwise `NULL`.
 The remaining expressions aren't evaluated.
 An input expression can be any type.
 There may be multiple input expression types.
 All input expressions must be implicitly coercible to a common [supertype][cond-exp-supertype].